Skip to content

 Below is a list of the most common types of wood kitchen cabinetry is made from, and the properties of each type of wood.
 And here is a link to wood descriptions from Osborne wood products.

-Quartersawn Oak– More popular than regular Oak.
-Very tight grain and very consistent in color
+Quartersawn Oak– More popular today than flat sawn oak.
+Very tight grain and very consistent in color.
+Worm tracks looking like stain burs are occasionally visible.

 Hickory – High color variation between pieces.
 Expect “stripes” on your cabinets.
 Large grain and some small knots are possible.